Time signatures are applied to the score from the "Time Signatures" palette.

 Use any of the following methods:

-- Select a time signature, measure, note or rest, and click a time signature in a palette (double-click in versions prior to 3.4).
+- Select an existing time signature, measure, note or rest in the score, and click a time signature in a palette.

 - Drag and drop a time signature from a palette onto a space in a measure, or onto an existing time signature.

 Deleting a time signature

 - To delete a time signature in the score, select it and press Del.

 To hide/show time signatures on a particular staff:

 - Right-click on the staff and choose "Staff/Part properties";